 Throughout the semester we will work on in-class activities.
 You will be graded in your participation in these activities.
-This will take place mainly on Wednesday.
 If you miss class you need to check the modules on canvas.
 I will post any activity we did there and you will be expected to submit it in an email to me within a week of the class you missed.
+These assignments will be worth 5 points total (equivalent to a week's worth of attendance).